cyclestreets/cyclescape-chef/README.md

 mail.
 When you want to run the site live, edit the credentials and re-run chef and it should all kick into life.

+# SSL certificates

+Apache is configured to require SSL certificates.
+Obviously the actual production signing key can't be included in these chef scripts, otherwise anyone can set up a fake https server.

+To setup SSL, overwrite the /etc/apache/ssl/cyclescape-org.ssl.crt and cyclescape-org.ssl.nopassword.key with the actual copies (held elsewhere).

 # Running chef

 At this point, chef can take care of everything else.